BluuberryBonanza/BluuberryLibrary/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to BluuberryLibrary's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**BluuberryLibrary** (/lu'make/) is a Python library for creating Script mods in The Sims 4 It offers a wide range of utilities and classes for making script mods easier to both make and manage.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the sections on the left or below for various utilities.

 .. note::